 We know little about the towns and cities that existed in North America before the Spanish, British, and the French arrived.
 We know little about the culture that existed in Africa before the Dutch and the British arrived.
 We read the history of the Boer Wars mostly from the perspective of the British and the Dutch—we know little about the view of the Africans in whose land this war was being fought.
 We know how the British, in the nineteenth century, viewed the Chinese but we know little about how the Chinese viewed the British.
 When we read the history of India, we read mostly about the perceptions of the British imperialists and their Indian devotees.

 History shows the West in good light, not because they have always been the best, but because they have written most of history.
 In his novel 1984, George Orwell said: "Who controls the past controls the future: who controls the present controls the past.”
-The non-Western civilizations will have no control over their present and future as long as the West controls the past (history).
+As long as the West continues to have a stranglehold on the past (history), it will control the present and the foreseeable future.